Scholar Commons

 • Introduction : This chapter includes the project rationale, research background, key research aims and objectives, and the research problems to be addressed.
 An outline of the structure of a dissertation can also be added to this chapter.

-• Methodology: The data collection and analysis methods and techniques employed by the researcher are presented in the Methodology chapter which usually includes research design, research philosophy, research limitations, code of conduct, ethical consideration, data collection methods, and data analysis strategy .
+• Methodology: The data collection and analysis methods and techniques employed by the researcher are presented in the Methodology chapter, which usually includes research design, research philosophy, research limitations, code of conduct, ethical consideration, data collection methods, and data analysis strategy .

-• Findings and Analysis: Findings of the research are analysed in detail under the Findings and Analysis chapter.
+• Findings and Analysis: The findings of the research are analysed in detail under the Findings and Analysis chapter.
 All key findings/results are outlined in this chapter without interpreting the data or drawing any conclusions.
 It can be useful to include graphs , charts, and tables in this chapter to identify meaningful trends and relationships.

-• Discussion and Conclusion: The researcher presents his interpretation of results in this chapter, and states whether the research hypothesis has been verified or not.
+• Discussion and Conclusion: The researcher presents his interpretation of results in this chapter and states whether the research hypothesis has been verified or not.
 An essential aspect of this section is to establish the link between the results and evidence from the literature.
-Recommendations with regards to implications of the findings and directions for the future may also be provided.
+Recommendations with regard to the implications of the findings and directions for the future may also be provided.
 Finally, a summary of the overall research, along with final judgments, opinions, and comments, must be included in the form of suggestions for improvement.

 • References: Make sure to complete this in accordance with your University’s requirements